atuinsh/atuin/docs/server.md

 A valid postgres URI, where the user and history data will be saved to.

+### path

+A path to prepend to all the routes of the server.
+Any empty string means that nothing will be prepended.

+Defaults to `""`

 ## Container deployment instructions

 You can deploy you own atuin server in a container: